chutrunganh/Stock-Trading-Platform/docs/setupInstructions/setupDatabase.md

 # Running PostgreSQL and PgAdmin with Docker

-The Postgres databse and PgAdmin (to manage the database with GUI) are run in Docker containers.
+The Postgres database and PgAdmin (to manage the database with GUI) are run in Docker containers.
 If you only need to run the database services with `docker-compose`, **REMEMBER** to comment out the `backend` and `frontend` services in the `docker-compose.yml` file to avoid starting the backend and frontend services.

 Then run this command in the root directory of the project to start the Docker containers: